Estimated Read Time 3 Minutes

 Peacemaking involves addressing conflicts directly and finding solutions that work for all parties involved.
 This not only leads to #better communication, it also fosters mutual #respect and #trust in the workplace.

-So how can we move away from being peacekeepers and become peacemakers in our relationships?
+being peacekeepers and become peacemakers in our relationships?

 It starts with recognizing when we are avoiding or smoothing over conflicts instead of addressing them head-on.
 It also involves practicing active listening skills, setting boundaries, and considering every party’s needs during conflict resolution.